REGISTER OR CONFIRM

 |

-WILL THIS IMPACT OUR COMMUNITY?
+HOW WILL THIS IMPACT OUR COMMUNITY?

 The NAACP believes Project 2025 threatens to reverse decades of progress and harm Black and marginalized communities.
 We deserve a better future!